 Pre-Award

 If you’re applying to an outside award, proposals must be submitted via the Office of Sponsored Programs (OSP).
-Note that sponsors are also moving more and more to an online application process.
 Individual application instructions vary, but the usual sequence is below:

 - Identify a funding opportunity.